 I use the same blender bottle that I use for my electrolyte drink for my greens drink.

 Want to learn more simple strategies for staying nourished throughout the day?
-Join, Nourish, a 6-week journey to learning how to nourish your mind, body, and soul.
+Join my one-on-one health coaching program, a journey to learning how to nourish your mind, body, and soul.

 We’re all different, which means no one diet works for everyone.
 Learning how to nourish your unique body is the key to lasting wellness.
 Plus it’s so much easier to find what works for you rather than trying to make a diet fit your lifestyle!